Local produce and market cuisine: our Montréal restaurant picks

 An ode to the vegetable

 Local dishes paired with natural wine make for a delicious combination.
 Located in the neighbourhood of Little Burgundy, Le Vin Papillon specializes in original creations that showcase vegetables and carefully selected natural wines.
-The restaurant, which is staffed by chef Marc-Olivier Frappier and sommelier Vanya Filipovic, puts small-scale producers in the spotlight with finely-crafted tapas that change with the seasons.
-The youngest sibling in a culinary family that includes legendary neighbourhood hotspots Joe Beef and Liverpool House, this intimate wine-and-dine spot features a retro look with antique-style mirrors, white-brick walls and shelves practically overflowing with wine bottles.
-An abundance of fresh food and drinks that also caters to carnivores, with meat, charcuterie and seafood also on the menu.
+The restaurant puts small-scale producers in the spotlight with finely-crafted tapas that change with the seasons.
+The youngest sibling in a culinary family that includes legendary neighbourhood hotspots Joe Beef and Liverpool House, founded by dynamic duo David McMillan and Frédéric Morin, this intimate wine-and-dine spot features a retro look with antique-style mirrors, white-brick walls, and shelves practically overflowing with wine bottles.
+An abundance of fresh produce and drinks still caters to carnivores, with meat, charcuterie and seafood also on the menu.

 Website